eclarke/komplexity/README.md

 ```
 ### Filtering

 Filtering mode (`--filter`) outputs the input sequences with low-complexity sequences omitted.
 The threshold below which the sequence is masked is configurable through the `--threshold` parameter and should be a value between 0-1 (least to most masking).
-Note that this is most useful for Illumina reads or other short sequences as scores will approach 1 for longer sequences.
+Note that this is most useful for Illumina reads or other short sequences, as scores will approach 1 for longer sequences.

 ```sh
 # For fastq files: